barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 Since calling live OpenBanking APIs is reserved for licensed [TPPs][3], we will need to use a [sandbox][4].
 I will be using the [RBS Group developer portal][5], specifically the [RBS branded sandbox][6]. <sup>[1](#footnote_1)</sup>
-I will also refer to v.3.1.0 of the OpenBanking APIs.
+I will also refer to v.3.1.0 of the OpenBanking APIs throughout this article.
 That is the latest version supported by the sandbox as of writing this.

 Registration to the sandbox is straight-forward, requiring a valid e-mail for verification.

-Before I proceed to the interesting bit, I need to take a few moments and explain some...
+Before I proceed to the interesting bit (calling the APIS), I need to take a few moments and explain some...

 ### Basic sandbox concepts